SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 **Cascading Style Sheets** (**CSS**) is a stylesheet language used to describe the **presentation of a document written in HTML**.

-CSS describes how elements should be rendered on screen, on paper, in speech, or on other media.
+CSS describes how elements should be rendered on a screen.

 For example, change text color in green for all paragraph elements:
 [html]